 How to make the blistered shishito peppers:

-Making this delicious snack is easy!
-In a wok or large frying pan, heat up the sesame oil and then add the shishito peppers.
+Making these shishito peppers is easy!
+In a wok, cast iron pan, or large frying pan, heat up the sesame oil and then add the shishito peppers.
 Stir frequently until peppers are blistered (about 10-15 minutes).
 Plate, then sprinkle liberally with salt and enjoy!

 Blistered Shishito Peppers